1. WHAT IS INCLUDED IN THESE TERMS AND CONDITIONS?

 If you see any content which you consider is offensive or inappropriate or which does not otherwise comply with the spirit of these terms and conditions, please report the content by emailing [email protected] We appreciate your efforts to keep #WTF Australia inclusive, insightful, and constructive.

 (a) Registered Users can vote for an Idea only once but can vote for as many different Ideas as they choose.

 (b) The Australian Futures Project will use its judgment to choose one winning Idea (Winning Idea) for each of the four Topics from all Ideas submitted in the Challenge Period for that particular Topic (ie, four Winning Ideas in total).
-We’ll announce the Winning Idea for each Topic on the Friday or Saturday of that Topic’s Challenge Period, so we might choose and announce the Winning Idea before that Topic’s Challenge Period has ended.
+We’ll announce the Winning Idea for each Topic on the Friday or Saturday of that Topic’s Challenge Period, so we might choose and announce the Winning Idea before that Topic’s Challenge Period has ended - extended to 22 December 2017.
 We’ll make our decision based on the following criteria:

 - Public Benefit: The Idea should be clearly in the public interest, making a positive contribution to the wellbeing of a community or society as a whole, beyond the private interest of an individual or group of individuals.
 The Idea must not be harmful to anyone;

 - Technologically Feasible: While the Idea can be innovative, it must not rely on major or unrealistic advances in currently available technology;

 - Economically Viable: There must be at least a medium chance (as determined by us or the Panel) of the Idea having a self-funding business model or securing philanthropic or government support, at least at a pilot scale;